goakes007/zx-spectrum-utils/README.md

 1. Clone this repo and
 2. cd examples
 3. Edit run.cmd file
-4. Update at the top of the file.
+4. Update the top of the file.
 * Set **emulator** to point to your emulator and
 5. use **run filename** to run the examples.
 * For example:      zx-spectrum-utils> **run hello_world.sna**
 * or zx-spectrum-utils> **run charset.sna**
 * or zx-spectrum-utils> **run print_letters_sample.sna**
+* or zx-spectrum-utils> **run draw.sna**
+5. You can now open each file but with the .asm extension to view what the code looks like and see how easy it is to produce these programs

 ### Assemble and run the samples
 This is a good second step to understanding what is available with only a few lines of code.